ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
-## More Location Info and Exploration
+## Location Info
 ### Locations

 Play up to one location per round.
 When you play a location it goes to the battlefield.
 Instead of having a devotion requirement to play, the ideal icons on location cards indicate how much devotion to that ideal the location provides while on the battlefield.

-Locations do not count towards the board slot limit.
 ### Exploration
 Exploration allows you to play any card in your hand face down as any wilderness location.
-Wilderness locations are single ideal locations which arrive flipped, have energize 1, and add 1 devotion to their ideal.
-When you have an unflipped wilderness location and play a location card (not other explorations), instead of playing it normally you may have it replace the wilderness location, returning the face down card to your hand (this costs an additional 1 energy and does not count as your 1 location for the round).
+Wilderness locations are single ideal locations which have energize 1, and add 1 devotion to their ideal.
+On a future round, when you play a location card, instead of playing it normally you may pay an additional 1 energy and have it replace the wilderness location, returning the face down card to your hand (this does not count as your 1 location for the round).

 Exploration is at burst speed.

+### Extra Draw
+At the start of the game put the top 3 cards of your deck face down (store them under your Atnia starting location for ease of tracking).
+When you play or explore for a location (not replacing an existing wilderness), draw the topmost stored card.

 ---
 ## Playing Cards & the horizon